top of page

 Free Radicals & Antioxidants

 A free radical is an atom that contains at least one unpaired electron.
-Electrons are negatively charged particles, usually occurring in pairs, which form stability chemically.
-If an electron is unpaired, another atom can bond to it, causing a chemical reaction that creates oxidative damage, particularly to the heart muscle cells, nerve cells, and specific immune system cells.
+Electrons are negatively charged particles that usually occur in pairs, forming a chemical bond.
+If an electron is unpaired, another atom can bond to it, triggering a chemical reaction that causes oxidative damage, particularly to heart muscle cells, nerve cells, and specific immune system cells.

-Some free radicals are not harmful; for instance, ones produced by the immune system destroy viruses and bacteria, and others have vital hormones and activate enzymes needed for life.
+Some free radicals are not harmful; for instance, those produced by the immune system destroy viruses and bacteria, while others play vital roles in producing hormones and activating enzymes necessary for life.

 Free radicals come in many shapes, sizes, and chemical configurations and can damage DNA, increase LDL cholesterol, and alter a cell’s membrane.
 Factors that can lead to excess include radiation exposure, certain medications, environmental pollutants such as tobacco and smoke, exhaust, and a high-fat diet.

-Antioxidants are naturally occurring chemicals that can help neutralize free radicals by binding to their free electrons, and many foods contain antioxidants along with a few supplements, vitamins, and minerals; Coq10, the superoxide dismutase, glutathione peroxidase; vitamins A, C, and E, beta-carotene, selenium, zinc; and melatonin.
+Antioxidants are naturally occurring chemicals that can help neutralize free radicals by binding to their free electrons.
+Many foods contain antioxidants, as do a few supplements, vitamins, and minerals, including CoQ10, superoxide dismutase, glutathione peroxidase, vitamins A, C, and E, beta-carotene, selenium, zinc, and melatonin.

-We are not defenseless against free radicals, and antioxidants can act on free radicals before damage can be done on a cellular level.
+We are not defenseless against free radicals, and antioxidants can act on them before damage can occur at the cellular level.
 While our bodies naturally produce some antioxidants, certain foods are the best way to ensure you’re getting enough.

 Foods, Spices, Herbs & Supplements: